 But here’s the good news: there are importers in the country that can get you a bottle of this mythical spirit without having to take out another mortgage on your home (mild exaggeration, I know).

-To summate: yes, it’s expensive.
-Yes, it’s ridiculously hard to find, and yes, it’s worth the hype.
-It’s not even just about the difficulty of finding one because you get your money’s worth on the taste and aroma alone.
-It’s truly an experience worth having for any Cognac or spirits lovers out there.
+Yes, pure white Hennessy is expensive.
+Yes, it’s ridiculously hard to find and yes, it’s worth the hype.
+But you get your money’s worth on the taste and aroma alone.
+So it’s an experience worth having for any Cognac or spirits lovers.